Share This Guide, Choose Your Platform!

 HMRC’s advice state that employee relocation costs up to a value of £8K per annum are exempt from tax.
-Please note, these are also known as ‘qualifying’ costs.
-Key to note, there is also an official relocation expenses list available.
+Basically, these are also known as ‘qualifying’ costs.
+However, there is also an official relocation expenses list available.
 To sum up, this shows what types of costs HMRC will allow for such qualifying relocation expenses.

 Qualifying relocation expenses (HMRC manual)

 HMRC’s list of eligible relocation expenses include a number of areas where you can make a claim.
-Please note, there is a HMRC relocation expenses list which is available.
-Key to note, this shows the qualifying costs and benefits which HMRC will allow you to claim when you relocate for work reasons:
+Therefore, in this official HMRC relocation expenses list it shows the types of costs which you can claim.
+Indeed, this shows the types of qualifying costs and benefits which HMRC will allow you to claim when you relocate for work reasons:

 - The costs when you buy or sell a home.

 - Your moving expenses.
-Please note, this includes any removal expenses.
+Certainly, this includes any removal expenses.

 - Buy certain items for a new home.